Superbition/Celestte-Docs/docs/using_voltis/validation.md

 ## Introduction

-When building an application with Polyel, you will at some point accept data from client requests, it is good practice to make sure this data coming from requests is in the correct format your application expects.
-That’s why Polyel provides you with a simple validate service that is included with the request class.
+When building an application with Voltis, you will at some point accept data from client requests, it is good practice to make sure this data coming from requests is in the correct format your application expects.
+That’s why Voltis provides you with a simple validate service that is included with the request class.
 Giving you a wide range of validation rules and flexibility to validate incoming data.

 ## Validation Walkthrough

-The best way to explain and teach you about the validation system Polyel uses is to walk you through a full example, from setting up the route to getting the controller implemented and directly showing the use of validation in an example.
-Along the way we will also go over key points and hints to help you better understand how Polyel validates request data.
+The best way to explain and teach you about the validation system Voltis uses is to walk you through a full example, from setting up the route to getting the controller implemented and directly showing the use of validation in an example.
+Along the way we will also go over key points and hints to help you better understand how Voltis validates request data.

 ### Setting up routes